danieldriver/danieldriver.github.io/_pages/courses.md

     <div class="unit one-third">
       <div class="course">
         <h4 class="course-title"><a href="hb-3115">HB 3115</a></h4>
-        <p><em>Exodus and the Life of Moses</em> (Summer 2018): A look at the Moses story in the Book of Exodus, this course also locates the figure of Moses in contemporary Jewish and Christian understanding.</p>
+        <p><em>Exodus and the Life of Moses</em> (Fall 2025): A look at the Moses story in the Book of Exodus, this course also locates the figure of Moses in contemporary Jewish and Christian understanding.</p>
       </div>
     </div>